chaotianyi/initiumlab.com/source/_posts/20150925-react-in-1-hour-cuhk.md

 16:21 - Necessary packages and tools
 25:07 - Coding

-After the tutorial, an Q&A session was held (not recorded due to technical issues).
+After the tutorial, a Q&A session was held (not recorded due to technical issues).
 Afterwards, a few participants stayed for further discussion.

 Supporting Materials
 --------------------